 There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.
 Media is an extension of earlier studies in Media, English and Art.
 Familiarity with photo/video-editing software such as the Adobe suite of products is beneficial.
 This subject assists in preparing an extensive folio for tertiary arts-related studies.
+Elective subject 9 & 10 Media would be benefial for this study.

-Career Pathways Careers such as film, radio or television, journalism, industrial and commercial photography, advertising, social media, animation, computer art, sound design, marketing, or arts education.
+Careers such as film, radio or television, journalism, industrial and commercial photography, advertising, social media, animation, computer art, sound design, marketing, or arts education.